Rutu136/Comp4050-Project-Management/SRS.md

 #### 3.2.1 Performance

+#### 3.2.1.1 Load management
-The system shall handle all calls up a predefined maximum, determined by the administrators.
+- The system shall handle all calls up a predefined maximum, determined by the administrators.

-The system shall record and display the system load in real time to the administrators.
+- The system shall record and display the system load in real time to the administrators.

+#### 3.2.1.2 System Speed

-The app startup time shall not exceed 3 seconds.
+- The app startup time shall not exceed 3 seconds.

+#### 3.2.1.3 Audio Quality

-The system audio quality shall meet a minimum mean opinion score (MOS) of 4.
+- The system audio quality shall meet a minimum mean opinion score (MOS) of 4.

-The system will provide voice calls with latency exceeding no more than 150ms.
+- The system will provide voice calls with latency exceeding no more than 150ms.

 #### 3.2.2 Reliability